 What conditions can shoulder joint replacement treat?

 - Shoulder arthritis causes severe joint damage and makes moving the shoulder difficult and painful.

 - A humeral head fracture or fracture of the articulating portion of the arm bone.

-What are shoulder joint replacement advantages?
+What are the advantages of shoulder joint replacement advantages?

-Total joint replacement makes it possible for severe shoulder arthritis patients to live pain-free lives and perform many movements and participate in many activities that they previously could not.
+Shoulder replacement makes it possible for severe shoulder arthritis patients to live pain-free lives and perform many movements and participate in many activities that they previously could not.

 What is shoulder joint replacement recovery like?

 Immediately after surgery, a sling is placed for comfort.
 Sometimes patients stay overnight in the hospital or go home the same day.
 A Sano shoulder specialist is seen 2 weeks, 4 weeks, 3 months, and 6 months after the procedure.
 Total recovery time takes about 6-8 months.

 Our team recommends patients focus on hitting milestones, not the specific day.
 It is a long process that requires commitment for the best results.